 This course introduces students to the fundamental principles and procedures of accounting.
 Students will develop financial analysis and decision-making skills that will assist them in future studies and/or career opportunities in business.
 Students will acquire an understanding of accounting for a service and a merchandising business, computerized accounting, financial analysis, ethics and current issues in accounting.
 Prerequisite: None

-BBI2O, Introduction to Business, Grade 10, Open
+BEP2O, Launching and Leading a Business, Grade 10, Open